 Distributors have other attributes that enhance their downside protection, including their ability to generate cash during a downturn—typically, by reducing inventories.
 In addition, they're insulated from obsolescence risk, as they can generally put back obsolete inventory to manufacturers.

 Don't throw out the adept distributors with the ailing retailers

 Retail businesses tend to be fragmented and inefficient, with many players providing the same products to a wide customer base.
 In many cases, their products are of a discretionary nature and don’t require a high level of service to make the sale.
 With the exception of a few business models, this has made the retail sector ripe for e-commerce disruption.

 This disruption continues today, demonstrating the fluid nature of business models that can be rethought and reshaped through a technological lens.
-In our research, we have identified only limited opportunities in retail, but numerous and diverse investment ideas among distribution-based businesses.
-As we evaluate both areas going forward, we will continue to focus on strength of the business franchise, range of outcomes, and downside protection in making our investment decisions.
+In our research, we've identified only limited opportunities in retail, but numerous and diverse investment ideas among distribution-based businesses.
+As we evaluate both areas going forward, we'll continue to focus on strength of the business franchise, range of outcomes, and downside protection in making our investment decisions.